 Source: Hendrickson Institute for Ethical Leadership (Dr. Chris Bobier, Dr. Matthew Gerlach, and Br.
 Robert Smith)

-If you have suggestions for future student-faculty events related to pressing topics of today, please be sure to let us know at firstname.lastname@example.org.
+If you have ideas for future student-faculty events related to ethics and leadership, please let us know at email@example.com.